icmlviz/icmlviz.github.io/home.md

 ## Important Dates ##

-Submission deadline: Early July, 2017
+Submission deadline: Early July, 2017 (Results of the early submissions will be annouced soon)

 Acceptance notification:  To be annouced